numbleroot/nemo/README.md

 Nemo debugs Distributed Systems by analyzing provenance graphs obtained during fault injection.

+## Protocol Case Studies

+[Here](https://github.com/numbleroot/nemo/tree/master/case-studies) we provide the Dedalus code for the six case studies we performed as part of the evaluation of our CIDR 2019 paper.

 ## Running Nemo

 We require two things for running Nemo: a [Go](https://golang.org/doc/install) and a [Docker](https://docs.docker.com/install/overview/) installation.
-Preferrably, both come from your system's package manager, if available.
+Preferably, both come from your system's package manager, if available.
 Make sure to start the Docker daemon afterwards.

 Once, these two dependencies are installed and properly configured, run:
 ```